Thomas-Walker-Lynch/DA2X/doc/context.md

   1. We required that all paths of execution stemming from the point of entry will lead to a `leave_to` macro call.
 If we hit the `eend` macro, bad things will happen.

-  2. The return value must be one of the ConveyancePtrs that was passed into the encapsulation.
+  2. The return value must be one of the `ConveyancePtr`s that was passed into the encapsulation.

   3. Conveyances must be declared on the first line of a lexical scope they appear in.
 (If